Mohamed-Hazem-projects/Koala/README.md

 # Koala - Inventory Management System

-Koala is an advanced, full-featured inventory management system built with .NET MVC, utilizing C#, JavaScript, jQuery, Bootstrap, CSS, and HTML.
-Designed to optimize inventory processes, Koala empowers businesses with real-time tracking, data-driven analytics, and seamless integrations, helping them minimize waste, boost operational efficiency, and make informed decisions.
+Koala is an advanced, full-featured inventory management system built with .NET MVC using C#, JavaScript, jQuery, Bootstrap, CSS, and HTML.
+Leveraging the 3-Tier Architecture and Repository Pattern, Koala offers a modular and maintainable design that enables easy scalability and clean code management.
+This system optimizes inventory processes, empowering businesses with real-time tracking, data-driven analytics, and seamless integrations, helping them reduce waste, boost operational efficiency, and make informed decisions.

 ## Key Features: